dxps/dev-notes/README.md

 ## Dev Notes

-This repo contains some of my short notes related to my favourites topic on software development.
+This repo contains short notes related to my favourites topic on software development.